ivannz/cplxmodule/cplxmodule/nn/masked/README.md

 ## Usage

-The typical use case is covered in the README of `nn.relevance` since the masked layers are used after  sparsification methods did their job.
-Nevertheless, below is a simple illustration of the interface.
+The typical use case is covered in the README of `nn.relevance`, since it is reasonable to use maskable layers after sparsification methods did their job.
+Nevertheless, below is a simple illustration of the interface for standalone use:

 ```python
 from cplxmodule.nn.masked import LinearMasked